 Source: US Bureau of Labor Statistics.
 Abundant will do all that it can to promote the probability of its students employability, however it does not guarantee employment.

 The minimum educational levels which Abundant requires are attainable.
-Abundant does maintain selective enrollment but we will hand select eager, passionate and those individuals who have either earned a High school diploma or an HSE (a High School Equivalency).
+Abundant does maintain selective enrollment but we will hand select eager, passionate and those individuals who have either earned a high school diploma or Equivalent).
 We will next look for candidates whom we deem to be best suited for the training and in pursuit of career as a Surgical Technologist.

 Auxiliary Measures for Acceptance

 As a final screening practice for our applicants, a criminal background check and certificate of good health will be necessitated.
 Applicants must obtain CPR ans liability insurance before or by the end of the academic program.
 Failure to do so, may result in not being able to obtain an Internship as the internships are based on the top of the class and first come first served.